UNSW-CEEM/energy-sharing/Flask/README.md

 Reminder for luke by luke: when I have internet again, look up https://www.xkcd.com/1883/

 Made a getter for dst reverse shift.
 Might be scope here for writing a conversion function for timezones instead, or using pendulum...but...future problem.

+Changed all references to .pv to the PVCollection object (from a pandas dataframe), which will be considered a collection of PV systems that can be queried for solar data.